The Print & Go Student Planner to Help Your Child Build Good Habits

 And as they enter the high school and college years, motherhood becomes harder than it ever has been.
 Yes, yes, it does.

-No, the reason that it’s hard is because in high school and college, the decisions our kids make can have a long lasting effect on their futures.
+Now that my sixth child is a senior in high school, I can say I’ve learned a thing or two.
+The reason that parenting is challenging is because in high school and college, the decisions our kids make can have a long lasting effect on their futures.

 Childish mistakes in 5th grade can usually be overcome in a few years.
 Mistakes in high school and college can sting… far into the future.

 While we can’t control our kids or their futures, we can do our best to set them up for success, especially where habit-building, system-developing, and priority-setting are concerned.

-I believe that the young adult who knows what his priorities are and knows how to build systems and habits around those priorities will be better poised for whatever the future holds.
+The young adult who knows what his priorities are and knows how to build systems and habits around those priorities will be better poised for whatever the future holds.

 It goes hand in hand with learning how to learn.
 If a child knows how to learn, then nothing will stand in his way.

 Likewise, if he knows how to plan and prioritize, he will be better equipped for adulting.
+That’s where daily planners, specifically an academic planner designed for students can be a great asset.

-The Print & Go Student Planner
+Meet the Print & Go Student Planner

-Two big takeaways from those books:
+Some big takeaways from those books:

 - We shouldn’t fear failure.
 It’s an opportunity to learn — and eventually win.